Construction Software Pricing UK: What You'll Actually Pay in 2026

 Important notes:

 For context: a 15-person regional construction firm moving from spreadsheets to Procore could face £75k-£90k in year-one costs (£6k/month subscription + £20k implementation + £5k training).
-BuildersAI is currently free during beta, though it focuses on site management rather than financial features — firms would still need separate accounting/CIS software.
+BuildersAI has a 14-day free trial and flat pricing from £149/month, though it focuses on site management rather than financial features , firms would still need separate accounting/CIS software.

 When planning your construction software budget, consider our comprehensive UK software guide for detailed platform comparisons across all categories.